QingTian1927/SearTxT-and-Texter/README.md

 ```
 /cd <relative path>  # (in relation to the script directory)

-/cd ~                # To quickly change to the script folder
+/cd ~ or just /cd    # To quickly change to the script folder

+/cd ..               # To go up a directory

+/cd ../../..         # To go up a number of directories
+    ..\..\..
+(Windows)

+/cd ../example       # To go up a number of directories and enter the specified directory
+    ..\example       (Windows)
 ```

 #### List the content of a directory: